-- The profit or loss statement, commonly known as the income statement, is an essential component of forecasting.
+- The profit or loss statement, commonly known as the income statement, is an essential forecasting component.

 - It demonstrates how an organization generates profit or loss over a period.

-- Items that can be forecasted in a P&L statement include revenue, COGS, operating expenses, depreciation, amortization, interest income, and interest expense.
+- Moreover, items that can be forecasted in a P&L statement include revenue, COGS, operating expenses, depreciation, amortization, interest income, and interest expense.